cyberelon/device-spoof/README.md

 # Spoof your device
 This modules enables widevine L1 support for Netflix, allowing it to spoof your device model.

-Minimum supported API is 19 (Android 4.4).
-This module is probably not needed on older Android versions anyway.

 Features Compatible with any android phone with FHD display.
 Systemless: this module does not alter your system.

-How to use Install the module using Magisk Manager (manually downloading a zip from releases).
+# How to use

+Install the module using Magisk Manager (manually downloading a zip from releases).
 Reboot.
 Clear Netflix App data or any streming app Enjoy!

-Fix In case of bootllop
+# Fix In case of bootllop

 Boot into twrp
 Advanced > terminal emulator